AngelinaBz/rest-client-app/README.md

 Welcome to the APICraft Application!

 APICraft is a lightweight and intuitive REST API client that allows users to send HTTP requests, configure methods, URLs, headers and more.
-It also supports secure access through user authentication and request history management.
+It also supports secure access through user authentication, request history and variables management.

-## Overview
+## Features

-Core features include:
 - **User authentication** to keep your data secure.
 - **Multi-language support** for seamless interaction in the preferred language.
 - **Intuitive request interface** with HTTP method selector, URL input, request body editor, headers editor, response viewer and code generation section.